Undergraduate 3D Design Degrees

 What our staff and students say

 We've got the expertise to help you succeed as a designer-maker.
-You'll learn in great facilities with support from creative experts.
-And we've got the industry contacts to help you stand out.Angela Atkinson and Rajesh Gogna, Coyurse Leaders
+You'll learn in great facilities with regular support from creative experts.
+And we've got the industry contacts to help you stand out.Tim Forrester, Course Leader

-Our 3D workshop is equipped with everything you'd expect to see in a working studio including lathes, jigsaws and rapid prototyping machines.
+Our 3D workshop is equipped with everything you'd expect to see in a working studio including lathes, bandsaws and 3d printers.

-Our kiln room, plaster, print and computer workshops is where you'll create functional ceramicware and sculptural forms using the techniques of slipcasting, plastic clay forming, hand throwing and hand building.
+Our plaster, modelling, glaze and kiln room, along with print and computer workshops is where you'll create functional ceramicware and sculptural forms using the techniques of slipcasting, clay forming, hand throwing and hand building..

-You'll use Industry-standard design software, laser cutters, 3D printing, fine metalworking tools, mould preparation and casting equipment.
+You'll use Industry-standard workshops and design software, laser cutters, 3D printing, fine metalworking tools, mould preparation and casting equipment.

-We'll also train you in traditional hand-making, machine manufacture and modern digital technology.
+We'll also train you in traditional hand-making, machine manufacture and modern digital technology to gain high levels of craftsmanship.

 Take a 360 look at our 3D Design Facilities

-Our graduates have secured careers as artists, designers, and jewellery and fashion accessories makers.
+Our graduates have secured careers as artists, designers and makers.

 We've built strong relationships across the 3D Design industry.
 We work closely with the Crafts Council who help make the UK the best place to learn contemporary craft.
 So, you know you'll learn the latest knowledge and industry practice.

-Our 3D Design graduates go on to achieve great things.
+Our 3D Designer Maker graduates go on to achieve great things.
 Lots have set up their own businesses as designer-makers.
 Ceramics graduates have secured careers in Stoke-on-Trent's illustrious ceramics industry or joined postgraduate courses.
 Craft graduates have secured roles with the likes of the Crafts Council and the V&A Museum.

 - Art Galleries